Timebutt/magicq-manual/docs/trackers.md

     </p>
 </div>
 <div class="section">
-    ## 49.7.&nbsp;Tracking a fixed XYZ when lighting trusses moving
+    ## 49.7.
+Tracking a fixed XYZ when lighting trusses moving
     <p>
         In situations where it is the lighting truss, and hence the position and rotation of the lights moving rather than an object moving it is possible to set up XYZ positions in the 3D space which are then tracked by the moving lights regardless of their actual